 Warranty and Repairs

-My LA101 magazines don’t feed properly.
+My 22LR LA101 magazines don’t feed properly.
 What’s going on?

-Please send us an email through the Contact page.
+If you experience poor feeding performance, please send us an email via the Contact page.
 We’ll contact you within two working days to discuss a solution for this issue.

 How do I find out about the warranty conditions for my rifle?

 Warranty conditions are recorded in the user manuals.

 My rifle isn’t working properly, what can I do?

 Please return your rifle to your local firearms dealer.
 They’ll assist you in diagnosing the fault and will contact us through our distribution network for replacement parts or repair under warranty.